ashwin-francis/DevOps_Project--githubActions_heroku/README.md

-# DevOps Projects : Build and deploy using GitHub Actions on Heroku
+# DevOps Projects : CICD with Github Actions
 Apps CI/CD using github actions and deploying it to heroku